 Another major attraction located within the Exchange District is the Manitoba Museum.
 This family-friendly destination offers three areas to explore: The Science Gallery (perfect for those with kids), the Planetarium (featuring daily shows all about the universe) and the main gallery space.

 The main gallery space showcases captivating stories from the natural world as well as from human history in Manitoba.
-Highlights include the new Prairies Gallery and the Nonsuch Gallery - where you can step aboard a life-size replica of the 17th century sailing ship that launched the Hudson’s Bay Company.
+Highlights include the new Prairies Gallery and the Nonsuch Gallery, where you can step aboard a life-size replica of the 17th century sailing ship that launched the Hudson’s Bay Company.

 7. Winnipeg Art Gallery